Trivadis/plsql-cop-cli/parser-limitations.md

 ## SQL\*Plus Parser

 The SQL\*Plus parser is a so-called shallow parser.
-It covers the bare minimum to identify SQL\*Plus commands, SQL statements and anonymous PL/SQL blocks.
+It covers the bare minimum to identify SQL\*Plus and SQLcl commands, SQL statements and anonymous PL/SQL blocks.
 It is designed for basic metric calculation and for collaboration with the PL/SQL parser.
 It is specifically not designed for code validations.

 ## PL/SQL Parser